| The Naked City | Jun 23 2011 |

 Most critics think it’s one of the best films ever made.
 We think its promo art is also of rare quality.
 Below are two Japanese one-sheets for Roman Polanski’s all time masterpiece Chinatown, starring Jack Nicholson, Faye Dunaway and John Huston.
 It premiered in Japan today in 1975.

-| Vintage Pulp | Jan 31 2009 |
+Vintage Pulp | Jan 31 2009 |

-None of us at Pulp Intl. were around during the 60s.
+Neither of us at Pulp Intl. were around during the 60s.
 Articles and reviews tell us Easy Rider—heavy with symbolism, sparse of dialogue, and low on budget—perfectly captured the unsettled mood of the times and changed moviemaking forever.
 But we weren't there, so we watch this film as latecomers, like people examining the high water mark of a flood that long ago receded.
 If the waters had risen higher perhaps we’d be living in a different world now, a better world rebuilt from scratch.
 But maybe not.
 Easy Rider was released in Japan today, 1970.

-| Modern Pulp | Jan 6 2009 |
+Modern Pulp | Jan 6 2009 |

 Remember Stanley Kubrick’s classic horror film The Shining, in which we see Jack Nicholson’s character Jack Torrance spending weeks writing his great American novel, only to learn near the climax that the entire manuscript consists of a single repeated sentence?
 Well, now you can buy Jack Torrance’s masterpiece.
 It’s called, of course, All Work and No Play Makes Jack a Dull Boy, and consists of that sentence over, and over, and over.
 Quick to read but slow to comprehend, this confounding but ultimately visionary work will likely secure an honored place for Torrance alongside other fictional fiction writers, such as Paul Sheldon and Joan Wilder.
 All Work is available online here.
 Get ’em while they’re hot.

-| Hollywoodland | Dec 3 2008 |
+Hollywoodland | Dec 3 2008 |

-Polanski’s story reads like the darkest pulp fiction.
+Polanski’s life story reads like the darkest pulp fiction.
 He survived the Nazis as a child by escaping to the U.S., but without his parents, who were imprisoned in a concentration camp, where his mother was later gassed.
-As an adult Polanski rose to fame after directing the classic supernatural thriller Rosemary’s Baby, but his life was again derailed in 1969 when members of Charles Manson’s clan murdered his wife, Sharon Tate, and their unborn child.
-Polanski somehow recovered enough from this second horror to continue working, and went on several years later to direct Chinatown, considered by many to be one of the ten best films in American history.
+As an adult Polanski rose to fame after directing the supernatural thriller Rosemary’s Baby, but his life was again derailed in 1969 when members of Charles Manson’s clan murdered his wife, Sharon Tate, and their unborn child.
+Polanski somehow recovered enough from this second horror to continue working, and went on to direct Chinatown, considered by many to be one of the ten best films in American history.

 When he was arrested in 1978 he faced multiple charges, but a plea deal was offered.
-According to prosecutors, Polanski likely would have been handed a sentence of three years or less in prison.
+According to prosecutors, Polanski likely would have been handed a sentence of three years or fewer in prison.
 However, by the letter of the law, the charges could also have resulted in a sentence of fifty years.
 Polanski didn’t stick around for sentencing.
 Instead he jumped bail and fled to Europe, where he continued to direct films over the next three decades, including 2002’s The Pianist, for which he won a best director Academy Award in absentia.

 Polanski’s lawyers filed yesterday’s dismissal request on the grounds of prosecutorial and judicial misconduct, after the HBO documentary Roman Polanski: Wanted and Desired, revealed that former judge Laurence J. Rittenband held news conferences and extrajudicial meetings about the case.
 The documentary also revealed that former Deputy District Attorney David Wells gave judge Rittenband sentencing advice, even though he was not assigned to the case.